-Under normal circumstances your RV batteries will maintain their charge by a combination of sources including the tow vehicle charge line while on the road, while your RV is plugged into shore power and with the solar panel(s) (if equipped).
+Under normal circumstances your RV batteries will maintain their charge by a combination of sources including the tow vehicle charge line when the vehicle is connected to the RV and running, while your RV is plugged into shore power and with the solar panel(s) (if equipped).
 On those occasions when the battery needs to be charged from a different source, please consult with your battery supplier for specific charging requirements for your batteries.

 - Disconnect the 120-volt electrical cord and both cables from the RV battery before working on either electrical system. - Remove rings, metal watchbands, and other metal jewelry before working around the battery.
 Use caution when using metal tools.
 If tools contact the battery terminals or metal connected to them a short circuit could occur which could cause personal injury or fire. - Do not allow battery acid to contact skin, eyes, fabrics, or painted surfaces.
 The sulfuric acid in the battery could cause serious personal injury or property damage.
 Wear eye protection when working with batteries. - Never expose the battery to open flame or electric spark.
 Chemical action in the battery generates hydrogen gas which is flammable and explosive.
+Battery Monitor